 The aim of the Tisch Library Graduate Fellowship in the Arts and Humanities is to provide a source of funding for MA/MFA and PhD students conducting thesis/dissertation research over the summer.
 It is explicitly *not* a travel grant.
 Special consideration will be given to projects which make creative use of Tufts' library collections, services, and expertise.

 Graduate students in the humanities nominated by their departments are eligible.
-This includes Art History, Classical Archaeology, Classics, Drama/Dance, English, History, Music, and the School of the Museum of Fine Arts @ Tufts, and Theatre and Performance Studies.
+This includes Art History, Classics, English, History, Music, the School of the Museum of Fine Arts @ Tufts, and Theatre and Performance Studies.

 The applicant must be in good academic standing as defined by the rules of the Graduate School of Arts & Sciences.

 During the award period the applicant must be enrolled as a full-time student as defined by the rules of the Graduate School.